-- Respectfully ask someone from that nation or from a local organization such as a Friendship Center or Indigenous Student Center - Check the nation's website, where they may have a phonetic pronunciation on their "About" page, an audio-recording of their name or videos that include people saying the nation's name - Google "how to pronounce [name of nation]?"
+- Respectfully ask someone from that nation or from a local organization such as a Friendship Centre or Indigenous Student Centre - Check the nation's website, where they may have a phonetic pronunciation on their "About" page, an audio-recording of their name or videos that include people saying the nation's name

 Some locals may wish to add more to their acknowledgements.
 To thoughtfully prepare an in-depth acknowledgement requires time and thought.
-With leaders and activists, think about and discuss questions such as:
+With Indigenous members, local leaders and activists, think about and discuss questions such as: